-According to the latest available data from Cerulli, CITs rose to $3.1 trillion in assets by the end of 2018, up from $2.5 trillion at the end of 2015, representing a five-year CAGR of 8.1 percent.
+According to the latest available data from Cerulli, CITs rose to $3.1 trillion in assets by the end of 2018, up from $2.5 trillion at the end of 2015, representing a three-year CAGR of 6.56 percent.
 While net assets contained in CITs still pale in comparison to the $50 trillion in mutual fund assets, this growth stands out given they are only available to Employee Retirement Income Security Act of 1974 (ERISA) contribution plans.

 Unlike mutual funds, which are regulated by the Securities and Exchange Commission (SEC), CITs are sponsored by banks or trust companies, the latter of which is often an affiliate of an asset manager.
 However, considering them unregulated – as they are often described – is a misnomer.
 The primary regulator for CITs is the Office of the Comptroller of the Currency (OCC).
 There are also distinct areas of CITs which are also overseen by ERISA, the Internal Revenue Service (IRS), the Financial Industry Regulatory Authority (FINRA), and the Commodity Futures Trading Commission (CFTC).